fsspec/filesystem_spec/docs/source/index.rst

     known_implementations

 These are only imported on request, which may fail if a required dependency is missing.
-The dictionary :py:class:`fsspec.registry` contains all imported implementations, and can be mutated by user code, if necessary.
+The dictionary :py:class:`fsspec.registry.known_implementations` contains all imported implementations, and can be mutated by user code, if necessary.

 .. toctree::